SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Hatch PFMs
 ***********************

-Hatch PFMs generate a set of lines across the image and then use different styles to turn these lines into waves/scribble those width matches the luminance at a given point.
+Hatch PFMs generate a set of lines across the image and then use different styles to turn these lines into waves/scribbles whose width matches the luminance at a given point.

 They are suitable for plots with a Single Pen and similarly to Spiral PFMs can generate continuous hatched lines across the drawing which don't require any pen lifts.